 The Wonderful You

-God created you with your personality, characteristics, skills, likes and dislikes, wants and desires.
-Some people like macaroni and cheese, some don't.
+God created you with your personality, characteristics, skills, likes, dislikes, wants, and desires.
+Some people like macaroni and cheese, and some don't.
 I do.
 God crafted you with His loving hands to be who you are.
 You are not a mistake.
-So don't throw away your uniqueness by trying to be someone else.
-You can be a mediocre imitation of them, or a wonderful you.
+So don't throw away your uniqueness by trying to be like someone else.
+You can be a mediocre imitation of them or a wonderful you.

 I love electronics and gadgets.
 I also love the word of God and the stories in the Bible.
 I have always wanted to bring them together.
-When I was young, I wanted to go into the ministry, but when I tried to follow the path of others, I was like a fish out of water and every door was closed.
-I didn't belong.
-Most of the people that I went to bible college with were proud to not own a computer then, they had heard bad things about them.
+When I was young, I wanted to go into ministry.
+But when I tried to follow the typical path, I was like a fish out of water, and I found every door closed.
+I didn't seem to belong in that type of ministry.

-At this time in the South, people associated computers with the mark of the beast, the devil, and they could not see how it could ever be used for good.
-I tried to give my pastor one I built and he said something like: 'Ive heard bad things about those machines.'
-The religious people I knew made me feel ashamed of owning one, so I kept my garage full of computer parts a dark secret and quietly worked on things like creating a digital mp3 version of the Bible to listen to, because my cassettes kept getting eaten.
-Soon I had the Bible looping from Genesis to Revelation on a computer in my workshop around the clock, and anytime I walked in, there was a different book playing.
+The religious people I knew made me feel ashamed of owning one, so I kept my garage full of computer parts a dark secret.
+At night, I quietly worked on things like creating a digital mp3 version of an audio bible to listen to because my cassette tapes kept getting eaten.
+Soon I had the Bible in digital form, looping from Genesis to Revelation on a computer in my workshop around the clock.
+Anytime I walked in, there was a different book from the Bible playing.

-I learned that God made me the opposite of a technophobe, intentionally, and for a purpose.
+The Lord made me the opposite of a technophobe, intentionally and for a purpose.
 My desk is commonly covered with broken computers.
 Macs, Linux, Windows, I use all three every day to do what we do here.
-Accompanied by Virtual machines, iPads, Androids, Chrome books, and a Raspberry Pi or two.
-When my wife Sylvia sees the side of my computer removed with a couple of extra hard drives hanging out of it, she thinks nothing of it.
+Accompanied by Virtual machines, iPads, Androids, Chrome books, XU4s, and a Raspberry Pi or two.
+When my wife Sylvia sees the side of my computer open with a few extra hard drives hanging out of it, she thinks nothing of it.
 That is my comfort zone.

-When the Lord finally pushed us into ministry, it became an online church, and that fits who we are.
-I am no longer a fish out of water, and my peers would feel out of place if they were forced to be me.
+When the Lord finally pushed us into ministry, it was through an online church running on computers, which fits who we are.
+I am no longer a fish out of the water, and my peers would feel out of place if they were forced to be me.
 We are all created differently to fulfill a purpose that others cannot.
-So be yourself, and if you are not, then it is never too late for you to get started.
+So be yourself, and if you are not, it's never too late to get started.

 No matter what you have done in the past, you can be forgiven.
-No matter how bad you have broken it, it can be repaired.
-No matter how far away that you have drifted, He is waiting for your return.
-God loves you and He still has a plan for your life.
-So do not look down on yourself because you do not fit inside of a mold that someone else created.
-Their clothes were never meant to fit you.
-Prayer: Heavenly Father please lead me into all that You have for me.
-Help me find the place that I belong.
-Put Your desires in my heart, guide me, speak to me, and through me, in the name of Jesus Christ I pray.
+No matter how badly you have broken it, it can be repaired.
+No matter how far away you have drifted, the Lord is waiting for your return.
+God loves you, and He still has a plan and a purpose for your life.
+So don't look down on yourself because you don't seem to fit inside a mold that someone else created.
+Their clothes were never meant for you.
+Prayer: Heavenly Father, please lead me into all that You have for me.
+Help me find the place where I belong.
+Put Your desires in my heart, guide me, speak to me, and through me.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org